 The catastrophic 2019-20 bushfire season further increased this and extinction rates will only continue to climb if we don't solve climate change and the impacts it’s having on our wildlife.

-Over the last year, we witnessed large parts of Australia burning through extended fire seasons, koalas and vulnerable native wildlife perishing in catastrophic bushfires, cities shrouded in toxic smoke haze, drought devastated farms and regional towns, and millions of people marching for stronger and immediate climate action.
+Over the two years, we witnessed large parts of Australia burning through extended fire seasons, koalas and vulnerable native wildlife perishing in catastrophic bushfires, cities shrouded in toxic smoke haze, drought devastated farms and regional towns, and millions of people marching for stronger and immediate climate action.

-Make the #SwitchforNature this Earth Hour and learn how 2021 will be an important year for our forests.
+#ShapeOurFuture this Earth Hour and learn how 2022 will be an important year for our forests.